 What is e-Learning?

-All First Nation students, especially those in remote Manitoba areas might not be able to take all the courses they’d like, can now complete required or elective classes and look forward to fulfilling college and career opportunities.
+All First Nation students, especially those in remote Manitoba areas, might not be able to take all the courses they’d like, can now complete required or elective classes and look forward to fulfilling college and career opportunities.

 Preparing for the Virtual World

-Advanced computer skills are not necessary.
+Advanced computer and reading skills are not necessary.

 If you are thinking of enrolling, it will help if you have the necessary computer skills.
 Students should have a basic knowledge of the Microsoft Office Suite (Word, Excel, PowerPoint) as well as how to save and retrieve files.
 Students should know how to use e-mail for communication purposes, and lastly, Internet browsing skills are needed.

 Other attributes such as commitment, self-motivation and conscientious time management will significantly contribute to a student’s success as a virtual learner.
 Lastly, content pages are presented online as written text, so it is necessary to be able to understand your teachers’ instructions as well as being capable of completing all the required work.
 WVC has a text to speech application embedded to help struggling readers.

 At Wapaskwa Virtual Collegiate, we didn’t want good teachers—we wanted great ones.
 That’s why every student will be taught by a teacher who is not only certified and highly regarded but one who also excels at delivering courses in an online environment.
 We’ve also made interacting with your instructor easy in the web sessions, where you can ask questions and get answers in real-time.
 Plus, if you’re unsure about an assignment or need some clarification on a term, you can send an e-mail directly to the teacher or check in with our support services that are available outside of regular classroom hours.